Egypt's first Islamist president to be sworn in

 Egypt is also more polarised than ever.

-Mursi narrowly won a run-off vote this month against Ahmed Shafik, a former air force chief and Mubarak's last prime minister, but many voters were dismayed at having to choose between an Islamist and a man seen as a remnant of Mubarak's era.
+Mursi narrowly won a run-off vote this month against Ahmed Shafik, a former air force chief and Mubarak's last prime minister, but many voters were dismayed at the choice of an Islamist or a man seen as a remnant of Mubarak's era.

 Egypt will find it hard to attract the investment, loans and foreign aid it needs to revive an economy blighted by months of turmoil and uncertainty until political stability returns.